MillionIntegrals/image-data-encode/README.md

 ```

 You invoke action *info* to see how much bytes of data you can write to given image with supplied algorithm settings.
-Henerally, the higher the intensity and lower the block size the more data you can write to given image.
-But if you specify intensity too high or block size too low distortions may become visible in the image.
+Generally, the higher the intensity and lower the block size the more data you can write to given image.
+But if you
+specify intensity too high or block size too low distortions may become visible in encoded image.

 This action only needs an *infile* and algorithm parameters.

 To invoke action *encode* you need all *infile*, *outfile* and a *datafile* (plus the algorithm options).
 If given algorithm options give you enough data capacity to save all the data you wanted, everything should go smoothly.

-To decode, specify action *decode*, an *infile* to be the previously encoded image, and an *outfile* as where to save the data to.
+To decode, specify action *decode*, an *infile* to be the previously encoded image, and an *outfile* as where to save
+the data to.
 Algorithm options must be the same as in the encoding step.
-Decoded data will be saved to the outfile path.
+Decoded data will be saved to the outfile
+path.

 Block size specified must be a power of two.

 ### How does it work

 When I have some time, I'll write an explaination how the algorithm works.
-Feel free to contact me if you'd be interested in seeing it.
+Feel free to contact me if you'd be
+interested in seeing it.

 # Example